 The walking track to Klif – The beacon rock

+Klif is the bulky and flat-topped rock with a beacon of light on the top, on the island of Heimaey (Vestmannaeyjar).
 You can haul yourself up the stunning cliffs of Klif along ropes and chains attached to the upper parts.
 That may sound a bit discouraging, but the hike is actually a lot of fun.
-It’s not as difficult as it looks, and well worth the effort!
-In this article I will show you the ropes 😉
+It’s not as difficult as it looks, and well worth the effort.
+In this article I will show you the ropes! 😉

 Sculpted cliffs and jumbled rocks

+Klif stands across from Heimaklettur on the other side of the Eiðið isthmus.
 Steady erosion on the seaside has resulted in beautifully sculpted cliffs with several nooks and crannies.
 They are filled with a multitude of jumbled rocks, tiny beaches and bizarrely shaped spires rising up from below.

 Some of these spectacular views can only be seen from the top of Klif.

-Heimaey harbour, Vestmannaeyjar, Iceland
+Heimaey harbour, Vestmannaeyjar, Iceland.

 Friðarhöfn, the narrow end of Heimaey harbour.

-Klif hike, walking track, Heimaey, Vestmannaeyjar, Iceland
+Klif hike, Heimaey, Vestmannaeyjar, Iceland.

 The path towards Klif.